system76/tech-docs/src/models/lemp9/repairs.md

 ### Steps to replace the fans/heatsink/thermal paste:

 1. Follow the steps above to [remove the bottom cover](#removing-the-bottom-cover).
-2. Locate the CPU heatsink screws (highlighted yellow here).
+2. Locate the CPU heatsink screws (highlighted yellow here) as well as the fan connector and screws (highlighted in red).

 ![Heatsink/fan screws](./img/heatsink-fan.jpg)

+3. Disconnect the small connector plugging the fan into the motherboard.
-3. Remove the heatsink screws in reverse order, starting with #3, then #2, and finally #1.
+4. Remove the heatsink screws in reverse order, starting with #3, then #2, and finally #1.
-4. Remove the screws holding the fan onto the case.
+5. Remove the screws holding the fan onto the case.
-5. Disconnect the small connector plugging the fan into the motherboard.
 6. Carefully remove the heatsink/fans from the case.
 7. Using a paper towel, remove the existing thermal paste.
 You may also use a small amount of rubbing alcohol to remove excess or difficult-to-remove paste.
 8. After cleaning the CPU and heatsink, apply a small line of thermal paste directly onto the CPU.
-9. Plug the fan back in.
-Carefully replace the fan and heat sink.
+9. Carefully replace the fan and heat sink.
 10. Replace the heatsink screws, starting with #1, then #2, and finally #3.
 Also replace the fan screws.
 Do not fully tighten until all screws are in place.
+11. Plug the fan back in.

 ## Replacing the main battery